 Chojkier is the director of the liver and transplantation clinics at the VA and professor of medicine at UCSD.
 He and Buck told federal investigators Ho was performing surgery on very sick patients who would derive no benefit from the study, and that those patients weren’t being cognitively assessed before consenting to the procedure.

-Questions about this story?
+Questions about the story?
 Ask the reporter here:

 The Special Counsel’s Office took Buck and Chojkier’s concerns in 2016 and mandated the VA conduct an internal investigation.
 The resulting VA reports substantiated some of the whistleblowers’ concerns but not the main allegations.